eficode-academy/kubernetes-katas/persistent-storage.md

 # Persistent Storage

-In this exercise you will learn how to persist the filesystem state of your containers using dynamic volume provisioning.
+In this exercise, you will learn how to persist the filesystem state of your containers using dynamic volume provisioning.

 ## Learning Goals

-- How to attach a volume to container in a pod
+- How to attach a volume to a container in a pod
 - How to use dynamic volume provisioning to create persistent block storage to save the state of your applications
 - How to create PersistentVolumes and use them with PersistentVolumeClaims